 I am really excited to share this set of six little story books for Spanish language learners.
 The set is called Childhood Adventures and includes six Spanish stories and an audio CD with native-speaker narration.
 These are exactly the kind of materials that teachers and parents need: easy to use in any setting and very effective.
 There is an English translation at the back of each book.

 The vocabulary and structures in these stories are fundamental to childhood experiences and included in every elementary school curriculum: greetings, time, body parts, adjectives, clothes, household items, feelings, numbers, weather, fruit and many common verb forms.
-The language is used in the context of the story and supported by the illustrations, so children get lots of comprehensible input – the key to really learning language.

 This set is a part of the Sing ‘n Speak Spanish curriculum, but you can purchase it separately.
 The six stories are also available in one 8.5” x 11” spiral bound book with the audio CD.